Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kinh tế chăm sóc: Giải pháp thúc đẩy bình đẳng giới và trao quyền kinh tế cho phụ nữ Việt Nam - Ảnh 2.

-The workshop attracted the participation of nearly 130 delegates representing Consulates of several countries in Ho Chi Minh City, business associations, women entrepreneurs associations, businesses, and women entrepreneurs in the Southern region.
+The workshop attracted the participation of nearly 130 delegates representing the Consulates of several countries in Ho Chi Minh City, business associations, women entrepreneurs associations, businesses, and women entrepreneurs in the Southern region.

 Sharing about the importance of investing in the care economy, Mr. Vo Tan Thanh, Vice President of VCCI emphasized: "The unbalanced distribution of care responsibilities between men and women is creating major barriers to women's participation and career development.
-Investing in the care economy not only benefits women but is also an important economic strategy to promote growth and sustainable development".
+Investing in the care economy not only benefits women but is also an important economic strategy to promote growth and sustainable development."

 Comment (0)